-Net change in fund balances - total governmental funds \$ (775,535) Governmental funds report capital outlay as expenditures.
+Net change in fund balances - total governmental funds \$ (306,622) Governmental funds report capital outlay as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
 Expenses are reduced by the capital outlay and increased by the current period's depreciation.
-Capital outlay Depreciation 2,246,247 (467) Depreciation (107) Governmental funds do not recognize contributions of capital assets (no cash outlay).
-However, in the statement of activities the contribution is recognized and used in the computation of net position: 197,557 Governmental funds do not recognize the noncash donation of capital assets.
+Capital outlay (495,423) Depreciation 193 Governmental funds do not recognize the noncash donation of capital assets.
 However, in the government wide statement of activities, the donation is recorded as an expense.
-The expense for the donation of land for economic development was recorded as follows: (322,764) In governmental funds, the long-term portion of accrued annual leave is not recorded.
+The expense for the donation of land for economic development is recorded as follows: 435,700 In governmental funds, the long-term portion of accrued annual leave is not recorded.
 In the statement of net assets, the adjustment is made to salaries based on the (increase) or decrease in the liability.
-1,412 Change in net position of governmental activities \$ 1,346,450
+2,371 Change in net position of governmental activities \$ (363,781)